dmd-program/dmd-400-sp17/interactive.md

 The goal of a proof is to demonstrate that you can operate the necessary software, create needed assets, and show that you have a strong grasp of relevant production principles.

 Produce a basic example of a realtime project in your chosen software production pipeline that demonstrates you are capable of manipulating digital assets and code.
-This should be an exported runtime application compatible with Mac OS or Windows.
+This should be an exported runtime application compatible with Mac OS or Windows, or video documentation of a functional device.